wakh/Datasets-manager/code/readme.md

 -73.90436001541751
 ```

-`\incidents borough`: this command is used to get all incidents/complaints in the same borough
+`\incidents borough`: this command is used to get all incidents/complaints in the same borough.
 Usage:
 ```
 [Input borough name:]
 Queens
 ```

-`\union date`: this command is used to get all incidents/complaints with the same datetime in the two datasets ERI and ServiceRequests
+`\union date`: this command is used to get all incidents/complaints with the same datetime in the two datasets ERI and ServiceRequests.

-`\incidents sum`: this command is used to get the the sum of the grouped up incidents/complaints in both datasets
+`\incidents sum`: this command is used to get the the sum of the grouped up incidents/complaints in both datasets.

-`\incidents recent`: this command is used to returns the most recent one in each group of incident/complaints in the two datasets
+`\incidents recent`: this command is used to returns the most recent one in each group of incident/complaints in the two datasets.